Air Canada: Severance Packages

 According to Air Canada’s website, the company is committed to net-zero emissions from all of its global operations by 2050.

-Recent layoffs at Air Canada
+Air Canada layoffs

-• January 2021: The airline is eliminating around 1,700 jobs as it scales down operations in response to new COVID-19 restrictions.
+- January 2021: The airline is eliminating around 1,700 jobs as it scales down operations in response to new COVID-19 restrictions.

-• May 2020: Air Canada is planning to reduce its workforce by at least half as the COVID-19 pandemic wreaks havoc on the airline industry.
+- May 2020: Air Canada is planning to reduce its workforce by at least half as the COVID-19 pandemic wreaks havoc on the airline industry.
 The company said it’s currently flying at about five per cent of the capacity it flew in 2019.

 Severance for Air Canada employees

-Severance is the compensation non-unionized workers in Canada receive from their employer when they are fired without cause.
+Severance is the compensation provided to non-unionized workers in Canada by their employer when they are terminated without cause.

 LEARN MORE

-Severance packages in mass layoffs
+• Severance packages in mass layoffs

-Severance pay for provincially regulated employees
+• Severance for federally regulated employees

 WATCH: Employment lawyer Lior Samfiru explains everything you need to know about severance pay on an episode of the Employment Law Show.

-The employment lawyers at Samfiru Tumarkin LLP have represented numerous employees over the years in severance package negotiations.
+The employment lawyers at Samfiru Tumarkin LLP have represented tens of thousands of employees over the years in severance package negotiations.

 We have successfully secured much larger amounts for individuals employed across a variety of positions, from entry level jobs to executives.

-For non-unionized employees, the main factors of termination or severance pay include age, length of service, position, bonuses, benefits, and the ability to find new work.
+The reality is that severance for non-unionized employees in Canada is calculated using a variety of factors, including age, length of service, position, bonuses, benefits, and your ability to find new work.

 ADDITIONAL RESOURCES